PolarityWorks/Adv360-Pro-ZMK/README.md

 Starting on 11/15/2023 the Advantage 360 Pro will now automatically record the compilation date, branch and Git commit hash in a macro that can be accessed with Mod+V. This will type out the following string: YYYYMMDD-XXXX-YYYYYY, where XXXX is the first 4 characters of the Git branch and YYYYYY is the Git commit hash.
 In addition to this the builds compiled by GitHub actions are now timestamped and also record the commit hash in the filename.

-## Bluetooth LE Privacy

-Since the update on 20/10/2023, BLE privacy is now disabled by default and due to an update in upstream ZMK cannot be enabled again as it will cause issues for the split halves connecting to each other.

-Recent updates to MacOS have improved the behaviour for devices without BLE privacy and caused regressions with privacy enabled (e.g. being unable to enter the password on the filevault screen) so BLE privacy is not necessary any more.

 ## N-Key Rollover

 By default this keyboard has NKRO enabled, however for compatibility reasons the higher ranges are not enabled.
 If you want to use F13-F24 or the INTL1-9 keys with NKRO enabled you can change `CONFIG_ZMK_HID_KEYBOARD_EXTENDED_REPORT=n` to `CONFIG_ZMK_HID_KEYBOARD_EXTENDED_REPORT=y` in [adv360_left_defconfig](/config/boards/arm/adv360/adv360_left_defconfig#L65)

 ## Battery reporting

 By default reporting the battery level over BLE is disabled as this can cause some computers to spontaneously wake up repeatedly.
 If you'd like to enable this functionality change `CONFIG_BT_BAS=n` to  `CONFIG_BT_BAS=y` in [adv360_left_defconfig](/config/boards/arm/adv360/adv360_left_defconfig#L58).
-Please note that a known bug in windows prevents the battery level from updating by default, it is only updated when the board is paired.
+Please note that a known bug in windows prevents the battery level from updating on older versions of windows, it is only updated when the board is paired.
 A workaround is to set `CONFIG_BT_GATT_ENFORCE_SUBSCRIPTION=n` in [adv360_left_defconfig](/config/boards/arm/adv360/adv360_left_defconfig).
 This may cause unexpected results on other OSes

 ## Changelog

 The changelog for both the config repo and the underlying ZMK fork that the config repo builds against can be found [here](CHANGELOG.md).

+## Troubleshooting

+If you're having issues with your Advantage 360 Pro there are several things you can try.
+The most common issues we see users encountering are Bluetooth connection issues to the host PC.
+You can try unpairing from the device (Mod + win with the factory keymap) and unpairing on the host and connecting again, or check the [issues](https://github.com/KinesisCorporation/Adv360-Pro-ZMK/issues) to see if other users are experiencing the same problem as you and if there are any solutions

+If you're having problems getting your firmware to compile (A red X in the GitHub build action page or emails about build failures) you can check some useful advice [here](https://zmk.dev/docs/troubleshooting#west-build-errors)

+There are other troubleshooting resources hosted here: https://kinesis-ergo.com/support/kb360pro/#troubleshooting

+The latest factory firmware can be found heere if you'd like to restore your keyboard to factory settings: https://kinesis-ergo.com/support/kb360pro/#firmware-updates

 ## Beta testing